JanssenProject/jans/docs/janssen-server/vm-ops/data-cleaning.md

 Janssen setup creates a crontab for cleaning data from database backend.
 The data cleaning process cleans those expired data from SQL tables.
 In general temporary data has the following fields set:

-__del__ : This is a boolean field indicating that the data can be deleted when it expires.
+__del__This is a boolean field indicating that the data can be deleted when it expires.

-__exp__ : This is a datetime field indicating expire time.
+__exp__This is a datetime field indicating expire time.

 The cleaning script examines the following tables and deletes row whose `del` field is `TRUE` and `exp` field contains a date-time that is older than current time.
 The following tables are examined: